projectriff/projectriff.io/docs/v0.5/runtimes/knative.md

 The knative runtime is not installed with riff by default.
 See the platform [getting started guide](../getting-started.md) for how to install the knative runtime.

+> NOTE: It is currently impossible to install both the knative and the streaming runtimes.

 If the cluster supports LoadBalancer services, it is recommended to [setup a custom domain](https://knative.dev/docs/serving/using-a-custom-domain/).

 ## Deployers